In-person or Online MCAT Tutoring

 - Writing on a virtual whiteboard can be very similar to writing on physical scratch paper

-- In some cases, online MCAT tutoring sessions can be recorded, so the student can review lessons to reinforce the concept or approach
+- In some cases, online MCAT tutoring sessions can be recorded for later review

 For these reasons, in our view, online tutoring is just as good as face-to-face tutoring.
-In fact, it might be better.
-To read more about our perspective on online tutoring click here.
+It might be better.

 - B.S. in Human Biology from the University of Texas at Austin, Summa Cume Laude